 Service does not operate during most holidays or school breaks.
-Consult the ECU Transit service calendar for any changes to normal service hours (ecu.edu/transit).
-A valid ECU OneCard is required to ride; only one guest is allowed per valid 1Card.
+Consult the ECU Transit service calendar for any changes to normal service hours (transit.ecu.edu).
+A valid ECU 1 Card is required to ride; only one guest is allowed per valid 1 Card.
 Dispatchers answer phone calls on a first come, first serve basis and cannot schedule rides in advance.